 Originally named "Last Chance Golf Course", Bill Roberts Golf Course opened as a 9 hole course in 1925.
 The name Last Chance Golf Course was given to the course in reference to the Last Chance Gold Strike of 1864 that eventually ended up being the birthplace of what is now the capital city of Montana.
 The name was later changed to Bill Roberts Golf Course in recognizing the efforts of longtime Pro/Greenskeeper Bill Roberts.
-In 1927, Charles Lindbergh flew his famous silver plane, the Spirit of St. Lewis, into Helena for a touring stop.
+In 1927, Charles Lindbergh flew his famous silver plane, the Spirit of St. Louis, into Helena for a touring stop.
 He used the golf course for a landing strip!

 A native of Illinois, Bill Roberts came to Montana in 1924 and worked on golf courses in Roundup and Billings before settling as Golf Pro/Greenskeeper here from 1945-1965.
 During his tenure, water was introduced to the course and grass greens replaced the oiled sand greens in 1951.
 Roberts also planted many cottonwood trees, few of which survived over the years.